wazuh/wazuh-documentation/source/amazon/services/supported-services/kms.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: AWS KMS is key management service that allows to create and control keys used to encrypt and sign data.
+  :description: AWS KMS is a key management service that allows creating and controlling the keys used to encrypt and sign data.
 Learn how to configure and monitor it with Wazuh.

 .. _amazon_kms: